xwiki/xwiki-docker/README.md

 Notice the mapping of the port with `p 5005:5005` which expose the port and thus allows you to debug XWiki from within your IDE for example.

+## Configuration Files

+There are 3 important configuration files for XWiki that you may want to modify:
+-	`xwiki.cfg`
+-	`xwiki.properties`
+-	`hibernate.cfg.xml`

+In order to make it easy to modify them outside the container, the XWiki image does the following:

+-	On the first XWiki container start, these 3 files are copied from inside the container (they're located in `[xwiki servlet context]/WEB-INF`) to your local permanent directory (that you've mapped as a volume when you're executing the XWiki container).
+This creates a timestamp file named `/usr/local/tomcat/webapps/[xwiki servlet context]/.first_start_completed` in the XWiki container.
+-	On the next XWiki container starts, if the timestamp file exists, then, the 3 files are copied from your local permanent directory inside the XWiki container (overwriting any default config files there), so that your config if used.
+If one of these files doesn't exist, then the default one is used instead.

 ## Miscellaneous

 Volumes: